Mathema2/alx-system_engineering-devops/0x00-shell_basics/README.md

-script that print the type of a file
+Script that prints the file type